2019 Duke Acceptance Rate: Class of 2023

 So, you’re thinking about applying to Duke, and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+There are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
 So, using those as a measure, we can give you an estimate of your chances.

-With an acceptance rate of 9%, admission to Duke is extremely competitive.
-Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class, and have an SAT score of close to 1590, or an ACT score of around 35.
+With an acceptance rate of 7%, admission to Duke is extremely competitive.
+Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class and have an SAT score of close to 1560, or an ACT score of around 35.

 Other aspects of your application, such as athletics, extracurricular and recommendations, are important, but will likely only make a difference for admission if you’re in the 75th percentile range for your GPA and SAT/ACT scores.